Frequently Asked Questions

 What is Staying Sharp?

-The app features several Challenges including Is My Memory Normal, Faces & Names and Digital Declutter.
-The Staying Sharp app will continue to add science-based Challenges.
-Be sure to allow push notifications from the app for alerts when new Challenges are available.
+The app features several challenges, including Memory Loss — Is It Inevitable?, Faces & Names and Digital Declutter.
+The app also features Games, which offer a fun diversion when you need a break.
+Be sure to allow push notifications from the app for alerts when new challenges are available.